asyncapi/asyncapi-react/README.md

 ---

-> :warning: This package doesn't support AsyncAPI 1.x anymore.
-We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter).
-If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter) or [Go](https://github.com/asyncapi/converter-go) converters.
->
-> However, if you have to use 1.x version use command `npm install --save @kyma-project/asyncapi-react@0.2.0`

----

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors)

 ## Overview

 A [React](https://reactjs.org/) component for AsyncAPI specification.
 It allows you to render the documentation of your asynchronous API provided in the AsyncAPI specification format and validate this specification.
 You can fully restyle the component using your own styles.

+> :warning: This package doesn't support AsyncAPI 1.x anymore.
+We recommend to upgrade to the latest AsyncAPI version using the [Node.js](https://github.com/asyncapi/converter) or [Go](https://github.com/asyncapi/converter-go) converters.

 ## Playground